List of Sabrina the Teenage Witch (1996 TV series) characters: Josh Blackhart

 Josh is a mortal guy that runs the coffee shop and gave Sabrina the job.
 Technically, Josh is her manager, although the relationship is somewhat different because Sabrina's aunt Hilda later owns the shop.
 Josh is interested in photography, and manages to sell one of his photographs for $1,000 (with Sabrina's magical help).
 He was attracted to Sabrina in the fourth season, but at that time she was dating Harvey.
 He often acted jealously towards Harvey, and got a mostly negative review by the fans of the show.
 In the fifth season he dated Morgan, and then in the sixth season he dated Sabrina.
 In this season Sabrina is willing to tell Josh she is a witch, so that she can tell him she loves him, but in the end she does not have to and he never figures it out.
 In the Season 6 finale, Sabrina gambles her love life in order to bring her Aunt Hilda back to life because of this Josh took the offer in Prague, and he was never seen again.
 Sabrina later discovers she is meant to be with Harvey.
-He was played by David Lascher, formerly of the Nickelodeon series Hey Dude.
+He was played by David Lascher.

 Roxie King

 Roxie, a mortal, was introduced to the show in Season 5 as Sabrina's college roommate.
 At first she dislikes Sabrina, but they later became best friends.
 Roxie is environmentally conscious and sometimes staged protests.
 She is a cynical character who puts up the front that she despises the thought that her housemate Miles has romantic interests in her.
 However, in "You Can't Twin", she has a dream about Miles and many episodes hint a romantic future for the two of them.
 In a Valentine's Day episode, Sabrina casts a spell on Roxie to make her see the good points of Miles, bringing out an exaggeration of her possible true feelings for him.
 In Season 7, Roxie became one of the leading characters in the absence of Sabrina's aunts.
-She was played by Soleil Moon Frye, formerly of NBC's Punky Brewster from 1984 until 1988, and the cartoon spinoff It's Punky Brewster in 1985.
+She was played by Soleil Moon Frye.